RamonFidencio/ProcessETLPython/README.md

 4 - A requirement of this challenge is that this movement of data from instance A and B to instance C must be done on a daily basis, because you have been informed that the tables receive new data periodically and therefore the data in instance C will not be up to date.

 # Version 1.0 - Ruining Local.
-I chose Python and its libraries to solve this challenge, because of the low cost and processing speed for small lines.
+I chose Python and its libraries to solve this challenge, because of the low cost and processing speed for small lines. (less than 5M)
 Using the lib psycopg2 to connect on Postgres databases For example:
 ## Connecting on instace_A